hjeti/vue-generator/README.md

 #### settings

 Set or display settings.
-Without any options it will show the settings.
+Without any options it will display the settings.
 By default it will set the settings locally in a .vuegenerator file.
-You can also set global settings by using the global option.
+You can also set global settings by using the global option ```-g --global```.

 ```console
 $ vg settings